-If this is not the situation, meet with faculty who request IL instruction in their classroom in order to discuss the class syllabus and the outcomes the professor has in mind.
-When your IL program is more robust, you can see where the "holes" are-classes that should be getting IL instruction and whose faculty need to be approached "cold" by you-see this handbooks' "Library Marketing 101" on reaching non-users of the library.
+If this is not the situation, meet with faculty who request IL instruction in their classrooms in order to discuss the class syllabus and the outcomes the professors have in mind.
+When your IL program is more robust, you can see where the "holes" are-classes that should be getting IL instruction and whose faculty need to be approached "cold" by you-see this handbook's "Library Marketing 101" on reaching non-users of the library.

 Even if they ask you to visit their classroom, some faculty members will have fixed ideas about what they want taught in an IL session and might think a one-shot session is enough.
-If this is the case, a broader approach that goes beyond "here's what databases the library has" can benefit them and their students.
+If this is the case, a broader approach that goes beyond "here are the databases the library has" can benefit them and their students.
 Be ready with discipline-specific outcomes, assessments, and learning ideas that could work within the syllabus and the discipline in question.
 If possible, show what you could do in a second or subsequent session if you were allowed the time.
 Discuss, using real numbers, how other classes at the institution have benefited from this approach.
 Discuss, too, how you're going to scaffold the instruction-in the beginning of the class (or using material students must watch or read ahead of time) you'll go over the basics of relevant material students have learned in previous years.
-For example, if you're teaching an advanced biology course that discusses how to find open-access science material, you could remind students about their learning from previous years.
-Various disciplines have their own "culture," which is relevant in this case because a familiarity with OA materials like preprints and alternative forms of peer review is essential to students of biology.
+For example, if you're teaching an advanced biology course that discusses how to find and read research studies, you could remind students about when they searched for studies in previous science classes.
+InfoLit - Health Science includes both introductory-level content on search strategies as well as more advanced tutorials on peer review and reading scholarly articles.
+InfoLit - Core also includes content that addresses both beginning and more advanced topics.)
+Various disciplines have their own "culture," and showing your ability to interface with discipline-specific information needs and jargon will help encourage productive collaboration with instructors in those disciplines.
+Among the education videos in Films On Demand is "The How To Collection: Instruction That Promotes Learning," a film that discusses in depth how to scaffold learning.